🔥 131,386 LinkedIn impressions, 1.78M editorial reach from press, 490+ new volunteers via the microsite, 0 spend. 🔥

 Result?
 LinkedIn’s performativity—normally a punchline—became our launchpad.

 Language matters.
 We ensured gender inclusivity throughout the campaign in language and messaging.
 We wanted to be clear that this was not an attempt to single out any one gender.
-Instead, we aimed to unite us all into focussing on one common goal.

 Job post ➝